Geelong: City and suburbs

 Development in Geelong started on the shores of Corio Bay in what is now the inner city.
 Development later spread to the south towards the Barwon River, and the hill of Newtown and Geelong West.
 Major development south of the river in Belmont did not start until the 1920s, stimulated by the construction of a new bridge over the river in 1926, and the extension of the Geelong tramway system in 1927.
 Industrial areas were traditionally located on the Corio Bay for port access, or the Barwon River for waste disposal.

-In the interwar and post-World War II years, heavy industry continued to establish itself in the flatter northern suburbs, where today industries such as the Geelong Oil Refinery and Ford engine plant reside.
+In the interwar and post-World War II years, heavy industry continued to establish itself in the flatter northern suburbs, where industries such as the Geelong Oil Refinery and the former Ford engine plant reside.
 Residential development also spread to Corio and Norlane in the north, with new Housing Commission of Victoria estates built to cater for employees of the new industries.
 From the 1960s, residential growth spread to the Highton hills in the south and North Geelong following prosperous industries like the gasworks, followed by Grovedale in the 1970s.
-A number of light industrial areas were also established in Breakwater, Moolap and South Geelong.
+A number of light industrial areas were also established in Breakwater, Moolap, and South Geelong.

 Changing cargo-handling methods at the Port of Geelong left woolstores in inner Geelong unused, redevelopment beginning in the 1980s with the expansion of Westfield Geelong towards Corio Bay, and culminating in the Waterfront Geelong development.
 Gentrification of former working-class inner suburbs such as Geelong West, North Geelong, and South Geelong has also occurred.
-Today, the major residential growth corridors are north towards Lara, east towards Leopold, and south towards Mount Duneed as the Armstrong Creek Growth Area.
+The major residential growth corridors are north towards Lara, east towards Leopold, and south towards Mount Duneed as the Armstrong Creek Growth Area.